Welcome to BFS Labs

 Analysis of the Windows kernel vulnerability CVE-2014-4113, demonstrating how it can successfully be exploited on Windows 8.1.

-Show us your skills, get invites to the BFS-IOACTIVE party and an opportunity to join BFS!
+Show us your skills, and get an opportunity to join BFS!